RTEMS/rtems-docs/c-user/rate-monotonic/background.rst

 - The execution time for each task without preemption or interruption is constant and does not vary.

 - Any non-periodic tasks in the system are special.
-These tasks displace periodic tasks while executing and do not have hard, critical deadlines.
+These tasks should not displace periodic tasks while executing and do not have hard, critical deadlines.

 Once the basic schedulability analysis is understood, some of the above assumptions can be relaxed and the side-effects accounted for.